stoeps13/connections-doc/source/admin/admin/r_admin_wikis_config_properties2.md

     The value must be greater than or equal to 0.

+    !!! note
-    **Note:** You can force a resource update by opening the `LotusConnections-config.xml` file and setting the versionStamp property to any value.
+    You can force a resource update by opening the `LotusConnections-config.xml` file and setting the versionStamp property to any value.
 For example: <versionStamp value="20130929.013427"\>.
 The token is included in most URLs and in URL caches.
 The new URL overrides the old version and refreshes the resources.
 For information about editing the `LotusConnections-config.xml` file, see *Common configuration properties*.

     Some resources, including some images, do not use version stamps.
 If you edit these resources frequently, you can reduce the cache.http.publicContentMaxAgeInSecs value to show changes more quickly.
 Otherwise, update the version stamp when you modify the wikis-config.xml file.